How to Build a Secure Remote Work Stack (Email, Storage, Chat)

 • Use a centralized identity provider for all tools

-• Aggregate logs and alerts into a single monitoring system
+• Aggregate logs into a SIEM platform

-• Automate user onboarding and offboarding workflows
+• Automate onboarding and offboarding workflows

 • Prefer API-based integrations over manual data sharing